basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 * **Predictable lookup _and_ insert performance**

     For the reasons listed above, read operations from Bitcask have fixed, predictable behavior.
-This is also true of writes to Bitask because write operations require, at most, one seek to the end of the current open file followed by and append to that file.
+This is also true of writes to Bitcask because write operations require, at most, one seek to the end of the current open file followed by and append to that file.